Getting back to everyday activities as quickly as possible is key to a successful recovery after surgery.

 What to expect

-• We’ll encourage you to start moving the same day of your surgery, even if it’s just sitting up in bed or standing for a short period.
-Early movement is key for your recovery.
-The day after surgery you should be able to get out of bed walk around your bed.
+• Early movement is key for your recovery.
+We will encourage you to start moving on the day of your surgery, even if it just means sitting up in bed or standing for a short period.
+The day after surgery you should be able to get up and walk around your bed.

 • Our team will be there to support you as you get up and walk.
 Ask for help if you need it.